7riciu/starlace/README.md

 cd starlace

-3. Find and double click index.html to open the website in your browser1.
+3. Find and double click index.html to open the website in your browser.